tomcam/least-github-pages/docs/README.md

 * [Your GitHub Pages URL and adding preview to your README.md](add-github-pages-preview.md)
 * [Add images to your GitHub Pages site](adding-images-github-pages-site.md)
 * Change the appearance of your site using Jekyll themes

-This guide shows you how to create information-heavy websites quickly and interactively using GitHub Pages right on the GitHub website.
-You don't need to learn command-line programs like Git or install anything on your own computer.

-GitHub Pages is free if your repository (file storage area) is public.

 ## Intended audience